nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 ## Advice and warnings

 - There are two ways you can travel to [The Mountain](https://stardewvalleywiki.com/The_Mountain) or [The Mines](https://stardewvalleywiki.com/The_Mines) from The Farm: through the Backwoods or through Pelican Town.
 It is nearly 20 in-game minutes faster to travel via the Backwoods.
+- Remember to buy more Bait from Willy if you didn't yesterday (because you had enough Bait and didn't need to buy Copper Ore).

 ## Instructions